Independent Learning Support

 Who Are Proctors?

-BPiE proctors are trained volunteers who act as a silent participant during an online mentoring session to ensure the safety of participants.
-When mentors and student meet virtually outside of traditional classroom time, BPiE proctors offer support by joining a weekly mentoring session with their camera and audio off.
+BPiE proctors are trained volunteers who act as a silent participant during an online Independent Learning Support mentoring session to ensure the safety of participants.
+When a student-mentor match meets remotely, outside of traditional classroom time, BPiE proctors offer support by joining a weekly mentoring session with their camera and audio off.
 With the assistance from BPiE proctors, mentors, students, and BPS families can feel confident and secure knowing that there is another adult to sit-in at the meeting.

 - Be comfortable with silence